1. Home

 • Send off a resume without having a friend or colleague proofread it.

 • Rely on word processing programs that can create formatting glitches.
-Instead, use a dedicated resume-creation program like resume.io’s builder tool.
+Instead, use a dedicated resume-creation program like Resume.io’s builder tool.

 Your best bet is to leave it to the professionals.
 Resume.io offers a selection of recruiter-tested resume templates in four different style categories: simple, professional, creative, and modern.
 These designs can be modified to suit your individuality, but be mindful of the do’s outlined above.